 How to Send Money with Wise

-Here’s a snapshot of the calculated pricing of a $1,000 CAD transfer to USD.
-As you can see, the direct debit fee is only $2.58 CAD, and Wise’s overall fee is $11.61 CAD.
-When you take into account the fact that you’re also saving money on the exchange rate (due to Wise using the mid-market rate), you’re going to save money with Wise vs. your bank.
+Here’s a snapshot of the calculated pricing of a CAD 1,000 transfer to USD.
+As you can see, the direct debit fee is only CAD 2.58, and Wise’s overall fee is CAD 11.61.
+When you consider the fact that you’re also saving money on the exchange rate (due to Wise using the mid-market rate), you’re going to save money with Wise vs. your bank.

-- Provide your recipient’s bank account info.
+- Provide your recipient’s bank details.
 Wise does provide the option of reaching out to your recipient to collect their information directly.

 - Confirm your identity.
-Wise is able to verify your ID online, and in some cases, that may require you to provide a photo ID, such as a driver’s license or passport.
+Wise can verify your ID online, and in some cases, that may require you to provide a photo ID, such as a driver’s license or passport.

 - Track your transfer.
 You’ve done everything you need to do.
 The rest is up to Wise, who will make sure your recipient gets their money.
 Wise allows you to track the progress of the transfer until it arrives at its destination.

-I should point out, in my example above, the for sending payment via direct debit was $2.58 CAD Here’s a list of what the fee would be for the same transfer, using other payment methods.
+I should point out, in my example above, the fee for sending payment via direct debit was $2.58.
+Here’s a list of the fee for the same transfer, using other payment methods.
 In this case, direct debit is by far the cheapest option.

 Wise Fees Explained

 Wise charges a fee when you send money to your account for payment.
-You have up to 5 options, depending on the currency: bank debit, debit card, credit card, wire transfer, or bill payment.
-As you can see in the CAD to USD example I provided above, the bank debit method is the cheapest.
+Depending on the currency, you have up to 5 options: bank debit, debit card, credit card, wire transfer, or bill payment.
+As you can see in the CAD to USD example, I provided above.
+The bank debit method is the cheapest.

-The transfer fee is expressed as a percentage of the amount of money being sent, but in most cases, it’s below 1%.
+The transfer fee is expressed as a percentage of the amount of money being sent, but it’s below 1% in most cases.

 Real Exchange Rate

-The third, and final component, is the currency exchange.
-With Wise, your funds will always be converted at the mid-market, or real exchange rate.
-This is the rate without the 1-4% spread, or hidden fee, which is always added on by your bank or broker.
-If you exchange funds on a regular basis, this is where you can realize enormous savings through Wise.
+The third and final component is the currency exchange.
+Wise will always convert your funds at the mid-market or real exchange rate.
+This is the rate without the 1-4% spread, or hidden fee, which your bank or broker always adds on.
+If you exchange funds regularly, this is where you can realize enormous savings through Wise.

 The Wise Borderless Account

 Anyone can then transfer money into an account, and you won’t pay any fees.
-As I mentioned, you can hold money in your account in over 30 currencies, and transfer currencies within seconds, at the real exchange rate (translation: far cheaper than your bank).
-Wise will charge a nominal fee for the exchange, which is displayed in an upfront, transparent fashion.
+As I mentioned, you can hold money in your account in over 50 currencies and transfer currencies within seconds, at the real exchange rate (translation: far cheaper than your bank).
+Wise will charge a nominal fee for the exchange, displayed in an upfront, transparent fashion.
 Now, here’s where it gets interesting.

 The Wise Debit Mastercard

-You can now get a Wise debit Mastercard that allows you to spend the balance in your Wise Borderless account, anywhere Mastercard is accepted.
+Depending on where you live, you can get a Wise debit card that allows you to spend the balance in your Wise Borderless account anywhere Mastercard is accepted.
 What’s cool is that if you don’t have enough funds in the local currency, Wise will automatically pull available funds from the currency with the lowest exchange fee (providing you have funds available).